Sharna Burgess & Brian Austin Green Spotted Making Out In The Ocean In Hawaii

 "They spent a lot of time by the pool and beach, where they kissed, hugged and walked around holding hands," the source dished of the new couple.
 "They watched the sunset several times and also the sunrise."

-The insider noted that the two stars explored tide pools and lava rock sites and spent a lot of time by the pool and on the beach, where they were seen holding hands and having what appeared to be “deep” conversations.
+The insider noted that the two stars explored tide pools and lava rock sites and spent a lot of time by the pool and on the beach, where they held hands and had what appeared to be "deep" conversations.

 "Everything between them seemed very natural and peaceful," the insider said.

-The new pics come nearly a week after the two were seen boarding a flight out of LAX to Hawaii.
+The new pics come nearly a week after the two were spotted boarding a flight out of LAX to Hawaii.
 While they have shared separate photos of their vacation to social media – many which have featured the same backgrounds – the PDA pics are the first actual proof that the two are a couple.

 Last month, Sharna told Us Weekly she was no longer on the market, but she played coy on who her new guy was.